icevelez/core.js/README.md

 *"Nothing is free.
 There is always a trade off"* - Hussein Nasser

 - No bundler means.
 Lack of code minification leading to bigger bundle sizes and optimization by removing comments and unused code
-- Runtime processing and parsing template strings has performance overhead
+- Runtime processing and parsing template strings at runtime has performance overhead
 - Missing IntelliSense support in VSCode, Zed, etc...

 ## 📝 P.S

-I'm not God, I make mistakes, I have not benchmarked this code in any way so it may have poor performance or memory leak somewhere that I am not aware of.

-I have tested this to the best of my ability but if you find any bugs or issues, kindly email me about it and if you have a fix/patch, feel free to include that in your email.
+I'm not God, I make mistakes, I have tested this to the best of my ability but if you find any bugs or issues, kindly email me about it and if you have a fix/patch, feel free to include that in your email.

 ---